- Oops!Something went wrong.Please try again later.

-When Jason Collins came out of the closet in a Sports Illustrated column during last spring’s playoffs, the veteran center had a good five months before 2013-14 NBA training camps began to find his next team.
+When Jason Collins came out of the closet in a Sports Illustrated column during last spring’s playoffs, the veteran center had a good five months before the 2013-14 NBA training camp to find his next team.
 Collins is an active NBA player, the first openly gay player in the four major North American professional sports to come out, and he was adamant that his career would not be ending with that scene-shifting announcement.

 Three months into that journey, though, Collins is still without a team – and this is either typical of someone of Collins’ stature as a role player on the end of the bench, a sign of the NBA’s league-wide fiscal belt tightening, or a worrying note for those that hoped that an openly gay athlete could sign with a pro team with relatively little hoopla to follow.
-Wednesday marked the one-year anniversary of Collins’ 2012 free agent signing with the Boston Celtics, and every day that follows will unfortunately force us NBA observers to ask a question that we want nothing to do with: Are NBA teams passing on signing Jason Collins the basketball player, or Jason Collins the openly gay athlete?
+Wednesday marked the one-year anniversary of Collins’ 2012 free agent signing with the Boston Celtics, and every day that follows will unfortunately force us NBA observers to ask a question that we want nothing to do with: are NBA teams passing on signing Jason Collins the basketball player, or Jason Collins the openly gay athlete?

 Collins, one of the headier NBA players in recent memory, is more than ready for both sides of this particular string out.
 There are the players that you sign as soon as free agency hits in early July, there are the second tiered guys that you sign after that, and then there are the players like Jason Collins that usually have to pick up the scraps following that second or even tertiary rush.